-Subj: How to Meal Prep to Eat Clean and Get Lean – Bodybuilding meal prep ideas for real results.
+Subj: How to Meal Prep to Eat Clean and Get Lean – Bodybuilding meal prep ideas for lean gains.

-While meal prep is common for bodybuilders, anyone can do it and reap the benefits.
+Although most common for bodybuilders, anyone can reap the benefits of meal prep.

-Meal Prep is when you cook a bunch of meals at one time so they’re ready to eat later – usually enough food to last you 4 or 5 days.
+Meal Prep is when you cook a bunch of meals ahead of time so they are ready to eat when needed.

 The idea is to prep meals that fit your nutritional needs and align with your fitness goals.

 Meal Prep was a game changer for me.
 Lose Fat, Less Food Waste, Lean Gains – the list goes on

 Before meal prepping, I was fat and overweight.
 After meal prepping I lost 30 pounds and got ripped.

 It’s also helped me get lean and build muscle at the same time.

 In this article I’ll show you the benefits of meal prep and how to meal prep for bodybuilding.
 I’ll also show you some recipes and tips you can use to jump start your meal prep.